ZinkNotTheMetal/HomeAssistant/README.md

   * [NAS Synology 218+](http://a.co/d/bzj6UVi)
   * [MiFlora Flower Sensors (x3)](http://a.co/d/evtvD9V)
   * Ecobee 3 sensors (x2)

+## Automations
+All Automations are using Node-Red (using Hassio Addins).
+This can be downloaded from my [scrubbed file](https://github.com/ZinkNotTheMetal/HomeAssistant/blob/master/Node-Red-Scrubbed-Automations.js)
+### Time Automations
+1) At 4AM (when everyone is sleeping) raise the bilnds to allow more light in, in the morning.
+2) When light comes through the living room time (around 1:30) lower the blinds to 50%
+3) At sunset raise the blinds
+4) Notify if the low tonight is below freezing
+### Hue Switch Automations
+1) When the Tap is pressed, turn off all lights, Set AC to sleep mode, turn off TV, turn off Sonos, lock the door (this is using hue-magic)
+2) When any of the Dimmer switches are held on, raise the blinds
+3) When any of the Dimmer switches are held off, lower the blinds
+### Device Change automations
+1) If the back door opens, turn on the Hue Outdoor lights
+2) Notify if any device on the network fails to connect
+3) Notify if the humidity is above or below a certain amount
+4) Notify if the back door opened when no one is home
+5) If no one is home, set AC to away
+### Weather Automations
+1) Do not lower the blinds if the cloud cover is more than 60% (using open weather map api)
+2) Notify if it begins to rain and back door is open

 Below are some lovelace screen shots taken of my dashboard:
 <img src="https://github.com/ZinkNotTheMetal/HomeAssistant/blob/master/Home-Assistant-Lovelace-1.PNG" alt="Home Assistant dashboard 1" />